Robust Robustness: Robustness in maxmin applications

 In the monopoly selling problem, an alternative objective for the monopolist is to minimize ex-post regret (i.e., forgone revenue relative to fully extracting the agent's realized valuation).
 Under a Bayesian prior, revenue maximization and regret minimization yield the same solution.
 With a worst-case objective, however, the solutions of these two problems can be quite different.

 In \cite{BergemannSchlag2008}, the designer evaluates each social choice function according to its worst-case regret over all valuations $\th$ in $[\ubar{\th}, 1]$, where the parameter $\ubar{\th}$ satisfies $0 \leq \ubar{\th} < 1$.
 Setting the upper endpoint to $1$ is simply a normalization of the valuation units.
-To represent this regret-minimization problem in our framework, let the designer's utility $u$ be \emph{negative} ex-post regret.\footnote{Formally, the designer's decision is a pair $(q,t) \in X \coloneq \{0,1\} \times \R$, where $q$ indicates whether the agent receives the good and $t$ is the transfer paid by the agent.
-With this notation, we have $u(q,t,\th) = t - \th$.} Let the ambiguity set $\Pi$ contain all valuation distributions that concentrate on $[\ubar{\th}, 1]$. \citet[Proposition 1, p.~565]{BergemannSchlag2008} solve for the unique maxmin-optimal social choice function $\hat{f}$.
+To represent this regret-minimization problem in our framework, let $\Th = [0, M]$ for some $M > 1$; this bound $M$ ensures that under every mechanism, the associated regret function is bounded.
+Let the designer's utility $u$ be \emph{negative} ex-post regret.
+Thus, $u$ equals revenue net of the agent's true valuation $\th \in \Th$.
+Let the ambiguity set $\Pi$ contain all valuation distributions that concentrate on $[\ubar{\th}, 1]$. \citet[Proposition 1, p.~565]{BergemannSchlag2008} solve for the unique maxmin-optimal social choice function $\hat{f}$.
 There are two cases.
-If $\ubar{\th} \leq 1/e$, then $\hat{f}$ is implemented by randomizing over prices in the interval $[1/e,1]$ with density $1/\th$.
+If $\ubar{\th} \leq 1/e$, then $\hat{f}$ is implemented by randomizing over prices $p$ in the interval $[1/e,1]$ with density $1/p$.
 This distribution has no point masses, so the induced value function is continuous and hence the regret guarantee is robust (by \cref{res:robustness_continuity}.\ref{it:both}).
-If $\ubar{\th} > 1/e$, then the optimal price distribution puts mass $1 + \ln \ubar{\th}$ on the price $\ubar{\th}$ and has density $1/\th$ over $[\ubar{\th}, 1]$. \cref{fig:regret} plots the induced regret function, $- u \circ \hat{f}$, with $\ubar{\th} = 1/2$.
-Over the interval $[\ubar{\th}, 1]$, revenue is increasing with unit slope, so regret is constant.
+If $\ubar{\th} > 1/e$, then the optimal price distribution puts mass $1 + \ln \ubar{\th}$ on the price $p = \ubar{\th}$ and has density $1/p$ over $[\ubar{\th}, 1]$. \cref{fig:regret} plots the induced regret function, $- u \circ \hat{f}$, with $\ubar{\th} = 1/2$.
+This price distribution ensures that over the interval $[\ubar{\th}, 1]$, revenue is increasing with unit slope, so regret is constant.
 The regret guarantee from $\hat{f}$ over $\Pi$ is $R = -\ubar{\th} \ln \ubar{\th}$, but this guarantee is not robust.
 For $\th \geq \ubar{\th}$, the agent buys with probability at least $1 + \ln \ubar{\th}$.
-If the valuation $\th$ is slightly below $\ubar{\th}$, however, the buying probability drops to $0$ and the regret jumps up, from $R$ to $\th$.
+If the valuation $\th$ is slightly below $\ubar{\th}$, however, the buying probability drops to $0$ and the regret, $- (u \circ \hat{f})(\th)$, jumps up from $R$ to $\th$.